Quartermaster General of the United States Army

-The Quartermaster General of the United States Army is a general officer who is responsible for the Quartermaster Corps, the Quartermaster branch of the U.S. Army.
-The Quartermaster General does not command Quartermaster units, but is primarily focused on training, doctrine and professional development of Quartermaster soldiers.
-The Quartermaster General also serves as the Commanding General, U.S. Army Quartermaster Center and School, Fort Gregg-Adams, Virginia, and the traditional Quartermaster Corps.
+The Quartermaster General of the United States Army serves as the quartermaster general of the United States Army and head of the United States Army Quartermaster Corps.

+The Quartermaster General does not command quartermaster units, but is primarily focused on the training, doctrine and professional development of quartermaster soldiers.
+The Quartermaster General also serves as commandant of the Quartermaster Center and School at Fort Lee, Virginia.

 History

-The office of the Quartermaster General was established by resolution of the Continental Congress on 16 June 1775, but the position was not filled until 14 August 1775.
-Perhaps the most famous Quartermaster General was Nathanael Greene, who was the third Quartermaster General, serving from March 1778 to August 1780.
-The first Quartermaster General to serve in the U.S. Army was Thomas Mifflin of Pennsylvania.
+The office of the Quartermaster General was established by resolution of the Continental Congress on 16 June 1775, though remained vacant until the appointment of Thomas Mifflin began on 14 August 1775.
+Perhaps the most notable Quartermaster General was Nathanael Greene, third to serve in the post, from March 1778 to August 1780.

 18th century

 The position of quartermaster general originated in the Continental Army, under order of Congress.
-On 16 June 1775, 2 days after the birth of the Army, Congress ordered the creation of both a quartermaster general and a deputy quartermaster general.
-During this period quartermaster general would be act like chiefs of staff for the commanders of the Continental Army, acting as the prime supplier and businessmen for dealing with civilians, operated and repaired supply lines, which included the roads which they traveled upon, was responsible for transporting troops and furnished all the supplies needed to establish camps when the troops got there.
+Two days after establishing the Army, Congress ordered the creation of both a quartermaster general and a deputy quartermaster general on 16 June 1775.
+The role served the command of the Continental Army, acting as the primary business liaison, dealing with civilians, operating and repairing supply lines, including roads being traveled while transporting troops, and furnishing all supplies needed to establish camps when troops arrive.

-Upon the establishment of the position, Congress authorized George Washington to appoint the first quartermaster general.
-He picked a man from amongst his aides-de-camp, Maj.
-Thomas Mifflin.
-Mifflin, an experienced merchant from Philadelphia, proved to be a prime choice, being appointed several times to the position.
-They eventually promoted Mifflin to a colonel in order to retain him in his position.
+Upon establishment of the position, Congress authorized George Washington to appoint the first quartermaster general.
+Amongst his aides-de-camp, the experienced Philadelphia merchant Maj.
+Thomas Mifflin proved to be a prime choice, being reappointed to the position later in 1776.